dbt-labs/dbt-audit-helper/README.md

 ## compare_queries ([source](macros/compare_queries.sql))
 Super similar to `compare_relations`, except it takes two select statements.
 This macro is useful when:
-* You need to filter out records from one of the relations
+* You need to filter out records from one of the relations.
-* You need to rename or recast some columns to get them to match up
+* You need to rename or recast some columns to get them to match up.
-* You only want to compare a small number of column, so it's easier write the columns you want to compare, rather than the columns you want to exclude,
+* You only want to compare a small number of columns, so it's easier write the columns you want to compare, rather than the columns you want to exclude.

 ```sql
 {# in dbt Develop #}